Zubax/ramen/README.md

 ## Notation

-There are two way to arrange a dataflow:
+There are two ways to arrange dataflows:

 - **Push model:** an actor receives data together with control flow and performs evaluations *eagerly*, updating its outputs immediately, triggering dependent computations *downstream* from itself.